We are investing in our shared future.

 NLC: How the City of Saint Paul is using strategic partnerships to fight hunger in a pandemic

-AS cities across the country worked quickly to respond to their residents’ needs, the City of Saint Paul and Mayor Melvin Carter realized that food insecurity needed to be a priority.
+As cities across the country worked quickly to respond to their residents’ needs, the City of Saint Paul and Mayor Melvin Carter realized that food insecurity needed to be a priority.

-Read article on NLC.org
+Read on NLC.org

 Mayor Carter